gzpan/Translation-on-Tars-Documents/tars_tup.md

 ```
 Description:

-> * For struct, usually can not be used as the map key, so the struct has no size comparison symbol;
+> * Struct usually can not be used as the map key because it does not support '<' operation;

-> * If the struct can be used as the map key, you need to use less to define the comparison order of the members in the struct;
+> * If the struct can be used as the map key, you need to use key(defined in 2.4.3) to define the comparison order of the members in the struct;

 ### 2.4.6.
 Array